-This is another false belief about lactose free products, and our ReMilk range boasts 50% less sugar than ordinary milk!
-We’ve achieved this without compromising on taste either, so both our ReMilk Full Cream and ReMilk Light have the same velvety, rich texture.
+This is another false belief about lactose free products, and our FitMilk range boasts 50% less sugar than ordinary milk!
+We’ve achieved this without compromising on taste either, so both our FitMilk Full Cream and FitMilk Light have the same velvety, rich texture.

 Our overall take on the myth that lactose-free products are less nutritionally impressive than their conventional counterparts is a false belief.
 Our FitMilk formula has rebalanced milk into a formula that gives you the same impressive servings of phosphorus, vitamin B12 and riboflavin — essential minerals and vitamins for supporting day-to-day health, and all blended into our reimagined milk!

 If you’re looking for a healthy, low sugar lactose free milk alternative for your fridge, be sure to check out our range of FitMilk, made using 100% Australian fresh milk, blended into a formula that is better for you, everyday.
 Fancy something equally tasty?
 Check out our Rokeby Farm protein smoothies and Rokeby Farm probiotic yoghurts.